Ozsel75/Ozsel75/README.md

 - 👋 Hi, I’m Oz SEL
 - 👀 I’m interested in front End related jobs
-- 🌱 I’m currently learning javascript - react.
+- 🌱 I’m currently learning  javascript - React with passion and determination.
 I will be happy to hear any advice :)
 - 💞️ I’m looking to collaborate on any frontend projects
 - 📫 You can reach me  : ozsel75@hotmail.com  , +905434636821